libp2p/go-libp2p/ROADMAP.md

 **Why**: For libp2p to be competitive, it needs to delivers comparable performance to widely used protocols on the internet, namely HTTP/2 and HTTP/3.

 **Goal**: We have a test suite that runs libp2p transfers between nodes located at different locations all over the world, proving that libp2p is able to achieve performance on par with HTTP.
 The test suite is run on a continuous basis and results are published to a public performance dashboard.

+1. Benchmarking using nix-builders
+    - (Dependency: remote machines need Nix installed)
+2. Benchmarking using first class support for remote runners (using `remote:exec`) in Testground

 ## [G. 📢 Judicious Address Advertisements](https://github.com/libp2p/go-libp2p/issues/1812)